Posts

 World Wide Web - WWW

 The World Wide Web (WWW) is like a massive library of information that you can explore using the internet.
 Imagine millions of web pages filled with text, images, videos, and other content—all connected like a giant spider web.
 These web pages are stored on servers worldwide and can be accessed from any device, like a computer or smartphone, through a web browser (like Chrome or Safari).
 The World Wide Web (WWW) is a system that allows users to access and share information over the internet: How it works The WWW is based on hypertext, which uses hyperlinks to connect documents and other resources.
 Users can click on hyperlinks to access information in different formats, such as text, images, audio, and video.
-How it's used The WWW is the primary way to access internet resources.
-It provides access to a wide range of content, including mass media, through the surface web, deep web, and dark web.
-How it was created British scientist Tim Berners-Lee invented the WWW in 1989 while work...
+Beginning in 1990, Berners-Lee designed and built a system using the concept of hypertext, a collection of documents interconnected by pointers,called links, as shown in Figure 7.23.
+Traditional documents are meant tobe read linearly from beginning to end, but users of hypertext d...

 MAN - Metropolitan Area Network